nicholasb6/vividstasisorigins/README.md

 ### Dawn:
 - Freezeframe - Freeze entities around you for 4 seconds.
 (Primary)
 - Into Another Cycle - Full heal, but gain Weakness I for 10 seconds.
 (Secondary)
 - Gun - If holding an arrow, consume the arrow and fire it in the direction you're  looking.
-(Right click)
+(Use Item/Place Block)
 - More ranged damage/Less melee damage - You deal 35% more ranged damage, but 25% less melee damage.
 (Passive)
 - An Endless Duel - Deal more damage to people using the Tsuki origin.
 (Passive)